ebarthur/ebarthur.github.io/src/content/writing/an-appreciation.md

 One day, I might find all the right words to express how much it means.
 Until then, God bless you, [GR](https://x.com/_yogr).

+## Winma

+Of course, you.
+Thank you for being my biggest support and my favorite person through it all.
+I couldn’t have done this without you.
 ## Tout le monde

 To everyone who has ever guided me in one way or another: your appreciation is coming.
 For now, just know that I’m thankful.
 Truly, deeply thankful.